Mrrobot233/csi4107_a1/README.md

 ## Discussion

 We based our implementation of the IR system using steps in the assignment guidelines.
-The following is an explanation of the algorithms, data structures, and optimizations that we used in each of the three steps, the first 10 answers to queries 1 and 25, as well as a discussion of our results.
+The following is an explanation of the algorithms, data structures, and optimizations that we used in each of the three steps, as well as the first 10 answers to queries 1 and 25 and a discussion of our results.

 ### Step 1 - Preprocessing